Quantum metrology with full and fast quantum control: Importance of quantum control for metrology with limited resources

-{In the regime of long experimental duration {$T/t_\t{opt}^\t{(s)}\!\gg\!1$}, which we are interested in, the CRB \eref{eq:CRB_freq} for the two strategies \figref{fig:X-Y_noise}(s1) and \figref{fig:X-Y_noise}(sN) read:
+In the regime of long experimental duration $T/t_\t{opt}^\t{(s)}\!\gg\!1$ that we are interested in, the CRBs \eref{eq:CRB_freq} for the two strategies \figref{fig:X-Y_noise}(s1) and \figref{fig:X-Y_noise}(sN) respectively read:

-and are guaranteed to be attainable.}
+and are guaranteed to be attainable.

 Before we proceed to the comparison of strategies (s) and (b), let us briefly comment on the role of the error register, and how it allows to boost the attainable performance.
-As we argued in \secref{sec:comparison} discarding the error register is equivalent to effectively modifying the X-Y noise to a dephasing noise of strength $p\, \gamma$.
-Concretely, if the error register is discarded, the state at time $t$ is a mere mixture $\bar \varrho(t)\!=\!\sum_{m=0}^\infty p(m;t)\bar \varrho_m(t)$ rather than a direct sum as {stated below} the \eqnref{errorstate}. {The corresponding maximal QFI rate per probe is then given by $\mathfrak{f}^\t{(s)}\!=\!1/(2 \gamma \e p)$, which is reduced by a factor $1/(1-p)$ as compared to the strategy including the error register and described by \eqnref{eq:f_seq}}.
+As we argued in \secref{sec:XYnoise} discarding the error register is equivalent to effectively modifying the X-Y noise to a dephasing noise of strength $p\, \gamma$.
+Concretely, if the error register is discarded, the state at time $t$ is a mere mixture $\bar \varrho(t)\!=\!\sum_{m=0}^\infty p(m;t)\bar \varrho_m(t)$ rather than a direct sum as in \eqnref{eq:stateDS}.
+The corresponding maximal QFI rate per probe is then given by $\mathfrak{f}^\t{(s)}\!=\!1/(2 \gamma \e p)$, which is reduced by a factor $1/(1-p)$ as compared to the strategy including the error register and described by \eqnref{eq:f_seq}.
 The intuition behind this gap is rather simple.
 When inferring the value of $\omega$ after a certain number of runs it is helpful to know how noisy each run was.
-This information{, contained then by the error register,} allows to properly ponder the data obtained in each run in order to optimally construct the global estimator.
+This information, contained in the error register, allows to properly ponder the data obtained in each run in order to optimally construct the global estimator.